SchulzLab/MASSIF/README.md

 # Citation
 If you use MASSIF in your work please cite:

-Improved linking of motifs to their TFs using domain information Baumgarten, Schmidt and Schulz, Bioinformatics, btz855, https://doi.org/10.1093/bioinformatics/btz855
+Improved linking of motifs to their TFs using domain information

+N Baumgarten, F Schmidt and MH Schulz, Bioinformatics, btz855, 2019, https://doi.org/10.1093/bioinformatics/btz855